 - Professional indemnity insurance

-As part of a tax tidy-up expense, we have been able to claim back to 2019 to claim all these tax reliefs worth £1,000s of refunds.
+As part of a tax tidy-up expense, we have been able to claim back 5 years for all these tax reliefs worth £1,000s of refunds.

 This story’s moral is that even if you are an employed dentist and do not file a tax return, you can claim tax relief on your dental expenses, much like a self-employed associate dentist does.